tranek/GASDocumentation/README.md

 > If you think you have a case that is truly desperate, you are able to predictively add a GE that would inhibit your movement speed GEs.
 I’ve never done this myself but have theorized about it before.
 It may be able to help with a certain class of problem.

-5. We know that the AbilitySystemComponentlives on the PlayerStatein Paragon and Fortnite and on the Characterin the Action RPG Sample.
-What are Epic’s internal rules, guidelines, or recommendations for where the AbilitySystemComponentshould live --what should its Ownerbe?
+5. We know that the `AbilitySystemComponent` lives on the `PlayerState` in Paragon and Fortnite and on the `Character` in the Action RPG Sample.
+What are Epic’s internal rules, guidelines, or recommendations for where the AbilitySystemComponent should live, and what should its `Owner` be?

-> In general I would say anything that does not need to respawn should have the Owner andAvatar actor be the same thing.
+> In general I would say anything that does not need to respawn should have the Owner and Avatar actor be the same thing.
 Anything like AI enemies, buildings, world props, etc.
 >
-> Anything that does respawn should have the Owner and Avatar be different so that the Ability System Component does not need to be saved off / recreated / restored after a respawn..
+> Anything that does respawn should have the Owner and Avatar be different so that the Ability System Component does not need to be saved off / recreated / restored after a respawn.
 PlayerState is the logical choice it is replicated to all clients (where as PlayerController is not).
-The downside is PlayerStates are always relevant so you can run into problems in 100 player games.
-(See notes on what FN did in question #3).
+The downside is PlayerStates are always relevant so you can run into problems in 100 player games (See notes on what FN did in question #3).

 6. Is it viable to have several AbilitySystemComponentswhich have the same owner but different avatars (e.g. on pawn and weapon/items/projectiles with Ownerset to PlayerState)?